Howard Ehmke

 Howard John Ehmke (April 24, 1894 – March 17, 1959) was an American baseball pitcher.
 He played professional baseball for 16 years from 1914 to 1930, including 15 seasons in Major League Baseball for the Buffalo Blues (1915), Detroit Tigers (1916–1917, 1919–1922), Boston Red Sox (1923–1926), and Philadelphia Athletics (1926–1930).

 Ehmke compiled a career win–loss record of 166–166 with a 3.75 earned run average (ERA).
 His greatest success was with the Red Sox, including a no-hitter and his only 20-win season in 1923.
 Ehmke still holds the American League record for fewest hits allowed (one) in two consecutive starts.
 Ehmke also ranks sixteenth all-time in hitting batters.
 He hit 137 batters in his career and led the American League in the category seven times, including a career-high 23 in 1922.
 Ehmke is best known for being the surprise starter who won Game 1 of the 1929 World Series for the Athletics at the age of 35.

-After retiring from baseball, he started his own company that began making tarpaulins to cover baseball diamonds during rain.
+Before retiring from baseball, he started his own company that began making tarpaulins to cover baseball diamonds during rain.

 Early years

 Ehmke was born in Silver Creek, New York, in 1894.
 He was the ninth of eleven children born to a German immigrant father and a Swedish-American mother.
-He moved to California as a young man and graduated from Glendale High School in 1913.
+He pitched for his high school baseball team in Silver Creek when they won the Chautauqua County championship in 1912.
+He moved to Southern California in 1913 and attended Glendale High School for a year.

 Professional baseball

-Minor leagues and Buffalo Blues
+Minor Leagues and Buffalo Blues

 Ehmke began his professional baseball career in 1914 with the Los Angeles Angels in the Pacific Coast League.
 In May and June 1914, he put together a streak of eight consecutive victories and became the "phenom" of the PCL, described as the best looking prospect, in the pitching sense, that the Pacific Coast league ever has possessed."
 He appeared in a total of 40 games for the Angels and compiled a 12–11 record with a 2.79 earned run average (ERA).

 A bidding war developed among major league teams seeking Ehmke's services.
 The Pittsburgh Pirates offered the Angels $5,000 in June 1914.
 In July 1914, the Kansas City Packers of the Federal League entered the bidding process.
 The Washington Senators purchased Ehmke from the Angels, but Ehmke refused to sign the contract presented to him by the Senators.
 On February 13, 1915, he finally signed a contract with the Buffalo Blues of the Federal League.
 He made his major league debut on April 12, 1915, and appeared in 18 games, only two as a starter, for Buffalo.
 He compiled an 0–2 record with a 5.53 ERA in 53 2/3 innings pitched.

 The Federal League folded at the end of the 1915 season, and in May 1916, Ehmke joined the Syracuse Stars of the New York State League.
 Ehmke appeared in 38 games for Syracuse in 1916 and compiled a 31–7 record with a 1.55 ERA.